zcaicaros/L2D/README.md

 This repository is the official PyTorch implementation of the algorithms in the following paper:

-Learning to Dispatch for Job Shop Scheduling via Deep Reinforcement Learning NeurIPS 2020.
+Cong Zhang, Wen Song, Zhiguang Cao, Jie Zhang, Puay Siew Tan, Chi Xu.
+Learning to Dispatch for Job Shop Scheduling via Deep Reinforcement Learning.
+34th Conference on Neural Information Processing Systems (NeurIPS), 2020.

 If you make use of the code/experiment or L2D algorithm in your work, please cite our paper (Bibtex below).